 - In Sprint 3 19 Story Points are realised.
 The planning for the 4th Sprint is now based on 15 Story Points [((10 + 16 + 19) / 3) = 15].

 Is it possible to realise more Story Points than planned?
 Answering this question leads to two different interpretations and ways to calculate the velocity:

 - Some organisations consider the additionally created functionality, which is formulated by user stories and implemented accordingly in the sprints.
 If 5 stories with a total of 16 story points were planned into a sprint and implemented accordingly, then the velocity of the sprint is 16 story points.

 - In addition to originally planned user stories and story points, other organisations also consider tasks that were added in the course of a sprint.
 Such tasks can become necessary, for example, through bug fixing or refactoring.
 So it can happen that a team achieves a higher velocity than originally planned.

 The speed is visualised with a velocity chart.
-The so-called velocity offset as the sum of the user stories not realised in a sprint can also be read from the diagram.
-Here the development team – ideally together with the Scrum Master – should consider the reasons for the deviation between the planned and implemented user stories or product backlog items.
-From the findings, conclusions can be drawn for future planning.
+The so-called velocity offset as the sum of the user stories not realised in a sprint can also be read from the chart.
+Here the development team – ideally together with the Scrum Master – should consider what the reasons for the deviation between the planned and implemented user stories or product backlog items are.
+Conclusions for future planning can be drawn from the findings.

 Velocity is not mentioned as a term in the Scrum Guide.
 Also the user story is not mentioned there.
 Nevertheless, both constructs are often used in projects and developments that use Scrum.